itzaryan768/GPT-API/README.md

-Creating a full `README.md` tutorial involves providing comprehensive documentation for your API, including features, usage instructions, model details, file structure, and more.
-Below is a template to get you started:

----

 # ChatGPT API Documentation

 Welcome to the ChatGPT API documentation!
 This API allows you to interact with OpenAI's ChatGPT models for generating text-based responses.
 Whether you're looking to integrate conversational AI into your application or explore natural language understanding, ChatGPT API provides a versatile toolset.